Shana2002/IMS/README.md

 # Inventory Management and Billing System

-This Inventory Management and Billing System is a comprehensive application built using Python GUI.
-It is designed to streamline inventory management, facilitate billing processes, and provide robust features for managing customer relationships, stock, and financial transactions.
+"This Python GUI-based Inventory Management and Billing System streamlines inventory operations and billing processes.
+It includes key features such as billing, customer loan tracking, stock management, product and category management, customer and employee record keeping, transaction history viewing, stock transfers, and total asset calculation.
+Additionally, it generates Excel sheets for bills and stock reports and uses an SQLite database for efficient data storage and retrieval."

 ## Main Features